 Yes, you can have an L&I claim and also sue a third party.
 The L&I claim has a 1 year Statute of Limitations (SOL).
 The third party claim has a 3 year Statute of Limitations (SOL).

 L&I claims are no fault, however a third party claim requires fault (proof of negligence) to be successful.

 The general contractor has the responsibility for safety on the work site.
 The sub contractors are responsible to ensure a safe work place regarding their scope of work and the zone of danger under their control.

 The material suppliers are responsible for the movement and storage of the materials they bring on to the work site.

 The manufacturer of products are responsible for the foreseeable consequences of safe use of their product.

 To be successful with a third party construction site case you will need to prove fault.
 To prove fault you need evidence.
 Evidence can disappear quickly.
 It is important to take pictures, find and talk to witness, gather investigative reports, and encourage WISHA inspectors to visit the site.
 Get legal help if you need it

-In Washington State you cannot sue your employer or a co-worker for job injuries, unless it is an intentional injury, when you have a workers’ compensation claim.
+In Washington State, when you have a workers’ compensation claim, you usually cannot sue your employer or a co-worker for job injuries.
 The L&I system replaces your ability to sue your employer for his negligence.
 It doesn’t matter that it’s your employer’s fault.
-More about CAN I SUE MY EMPLOYER?
+An exception to this rule is intentional injures.
+If the employers’ conduct was so over the top that he intended the injury then the employer can also be sued.
+More information at CAN I SUE MY EMPLOYER?